-- The following is a non-exhaustive list of examples of gross misconduct:
+696. The following is a non-exhaustive list of examples of gross misconduct:

-- Prolonged unauthorised absence;

-- Serious breach of security;

-- Theft;

-- Fraud;

-- Disclosure of information in contravention of section 45 of FOISA, regulation 18(5) of the EIRs or section 170 of the DPA;

-- Deliberate falsification of any records including deliberate abuse of the flexible working hours system;

-- Abuse of official information or position; - Discrimination or harassment on grounds of age, disability, transgender status (in relation to gender reassignment), gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, gender identity, sexual orientation or any other grounds referred to in the policies listed in the Equalities and Diversity section of this handbook, including sexual harassment; - Assault; - Being under the influence of and/or incapacity through alcohol whilst at work or on the Commissioner's office premises or when acting in an official capacity; - Being under the influence of, taking, possessing, or selling illegal drugs, or any drugs (except over-the-counter remedies) which have not been prescribed to you on medical grounds, whilst at work or on the Commissioner's office premises or acting in an official capacity; - Selling prescription drugs whilst on duty or on the Commissioner's premises or acting in an official capacity; - Deliberate damage to the Commissioner's property; - Serious breach of conduct rules: - Negligence which causes financial loss, damage to property or injury to people; - Serious unauthorised use of the Commissioner's 's IT or other business systems; - The intentional viewing or downloading of pornographic or other derogatory, defamatory, obscene or inappropriate material from internet or e-mail systems; - Serious breach of Health & Safety rules and procedures; - Serious breach of any of the Commissioner's Employment Policies; - Knowingly giving false information or deliberately omitting relevant information on a job application form or any other document or report; - Performing, arranging or carrying out work or activity which could be considered to be in serious conflict with or which adversely affects in any way the Commissioner's interest, for example, being a member of a lobbying group, leaking information or running a business from the office; - Conviction for a criminal offence which is related to your employment and which is not spent; - Accepting or soliciting gifts or hospitality as an inducement to show favour; - Deliberate misuse of procurement and corporate credit cards; - Serious breach of procurement policies; and/or - Serious action that may bring the Commissioner into disrepute.
+- Prolonged unauthorised absence - Serious breach of security - Theft - Fraud, forgery or other dishonesty including fabrication of expense claims and hours worked, for example deliberate false information on timesheet - Disclosure of information in contravention of section 45 of FOISA, regulation 18(5) of the EIRs or section 170 of the DPA - Deliberate falsification of any records including deliberate abuse of the flexible working hours system - Abuse of official information or position - Deliberate acts of discrimination, harassment or victimisation - Violent or intimidating behaviour - Being under the influence of and/or incapacity through alcohol whilst at work or on the Commissioner's office premises or when acting in an official capacity - Being under the influence of, taking, possessing, or selling illegal drugs, or any drugs (except over-the-counter remedies) which have not been prescribed to you on medical grounds, whilst at work or on the Commissioner's office premises or acting in an official capacity - Selling prescription drugs whilst on duty or on the Commissioner's premises or acting in an official capacity - Deliberate damage to the Commissioner's property - Serious breach of conduct rules

+- Serious or gross negligence/dereliction of duty which causes financial loss, damage to property or injury to people - Serious unauthorised use of the Commissioner's IT or other business systems - The intentional viewing or downloading of pornographic or other derogatory, defamatory, obscene or inappropriate material from internet or e-mail systems - Serious breach of Health & Safety rules and procedures - Serious breach of any of the Commissioner's Employment Policies - Knowingly giving false information or deliberately omitting relevant information on a job application form or any other document or report - Performing, arranging or carrying out work or activity which could be considered to be in serious conflict with or which adversely affects in any way the Commissioner's interest, for example, being a member of a lobbying group, leaking information or running a business from the office - Conviction for a criminal offence which is related to your employment and which is not spent - Accepting or soliciting gifts or hospitality as an inducement to show favour - Deliberate misuse of procurement and corporate credit cards - Serious breach of procurement policies - Serious action that may bring the Commissioner into disrepute - Sleeping on duty - Unauthorised use or disclosure of confidential information or failure to ensure that confidential information in your possession is kept secure - Recording audio and/or video of any meeting, conversation or discussion with another person or people without the express prior consent of the person or people being recorded - Making untrue allegations in bad faith against a colleague - Making a disclosure of false or misleading information under our Whistleblowing Policy maliciously, for personal gain, or otherwise in bad faith - Deliberately failing to work your contractual hours when remote working - Any illegal act during working time or on the organisation's premises - Compromising security such as failing to ensure alarms are set and doors properly locked - Breach of any of the Equality and Diversity or Dignity at Work section of this Employee Handbook - Negligence which causes financial loss, damage to property or injury to people - Failure to report fraud or suspected fraud as soon as it is discovered or suspected

+- Refusal to work in accordance with Health and Safety rules and procedures - Any act described as gross misconduct elsewhere in this handbook - 697.
 This list is not exhaustive and other acts or omissions, if they are considered to be serious enough, may be regarded as gross misconduct.